So..... here is a very detailed account of putting in a ceiling light in Dalton House.

 You then need to expose the copper wire.
 If you are proposing to put in lots of lights (large project) or you know this won't be the only house you will ever do it is really wise to invest in this precision wire stripper.
 It cuts the wires neatly and strips off the plastic covering without damaging the hair -like copper wires beneath.
 Again, Little House Plus sells them for about nine pounds.

 It saves on dental bills and split fingernails.

 Tidy up the wires by bending the ends over a little and twisting them to make a good contact.

 All this is so you can check that your light is working fine before putting it in.
 Using a nine volt 'square' battery touch the wires to the plus and minus terminals.
 It doesn't matter which wires go to which terminal.
 A round battery will do - using the top and bottom but is more fiddly if you don't have three hands.

 If a bulb doesn't light up it is worth trying to tighten it in its socket before flinging the light at the wall and hopping off out to buy another.
 They are notorious for wiggling loose.
 It may even be worth changing the bulb if that hasn't worked - assuming you have a spare.
-After five projects and as many years it has never happened to me, so clearly it is pretty rare.
+After five projects and as seven years it has never happened to me, so clearly it is pretty rare.

 Most lights you will buy have a spongy sticky pad where the wire comes though - I always remove these as I don't like the way it makes the light stand away from the ceiling or wall.
 I then have a heck of a time gluing the light to the ceiling without making a mess with the glue.
 I use superglue gel in very, very tiny amounts around the brass rim and then have to get the light in place very quickly before it 'goes off'.